 The word cruelty is used:

-in the sense of an appetite for life, a cosmic accuracy, an

-implacable necessity, in the gnostic sense of a living whirlwind that devours the darkness; it is the consequence of an act.
-Everything that acts is a cruelty (Greene, 1967:22).
+in the sense of an appetite for life, a cosmic accuracy, an implacable necessity, in the gnostic sense of a living whirlwind that devours the darkness; it is the consequence of an act.
+1967:22).